albertogoffi/toradocu/README.md

 This will create the file `build/libs/toradocu-0.1-all.jar`.

-Notice that building Toradocu requires a Java JDK 1.8+.
+Notice that building Toradocu requires Java JDK 1.8+.

 ## Running Toradocu
 Toradocu is a command-line tool.
 To get the list of parameters execute